 Yeah has formed his own party.
 The name of the party is PARTI POUR L’ACTION CIVIQUE ET PATRIOTIQUE( Party for Civic and Patriotic Action)

-Since 2013, As director of Empower Mali, a Utah based non profit, Yeah has worked with his American partners to secure these for the Malian people:
+Since 2013, As field consultant of Empower Mali, a Utah based non profit, Yeah has worked with his American partners to secure these for the Malian people:

 - Tablet program for middle school students